vduce/randa-kassis-website/public/interviews/essayistcritics/ec4.md

 Kassis: Absolutely.
 Our organisation believes that terrorism can never be vanquished—and groups such as ISIS, Al-Qaeda, and others will never be defeated—so long as Muslim thinkers and Arab intellectuals remain under the threat of blasphemy laws.

-The term ‘Islamophobia’, was originally coined by Iranian clerics and later adopted by the Organisatiom of Islamic Cooperation (OIC), sponsored by Saudi Arabia, which effectively serves as the United Nations of the Islamic world.
+The term ‘Islamophobia’, was originally coined by Iranian clerics and later adopted by the Organisation of Islamic Cooperation (OIC), sponsored by Saudi Arabia, which effectively serves as the United Nations of the Islamic world.
 The term has been strategically employed to suppress freedom of expression under the false pretext of combating religious discrimination, paving the way for a new form of  censorship and an Islamist inquisition.

-If intellectuals are silenced—by threats, imprisonment, exile, or assassination—who will be left to challenge Islamic extremism?
-Even in the West, Islam has become the only religion that provokes such danger in criticism.
+If intellectuals are silenced—by threats, imprisonment, exile, or assassination—who will remain to challenge Islamic extremism?
+Even in the West, Islam has become the only religion whose criticism provokes such danger.
 Why?
-Because the more radical Islamists succeed in spreading fear—whether through psychological intimidation, legally warfare (so-called ‘jihad by court’ or outright terror—the less criticism there is.
-In turn, public discourse surrenders space to a creeping submission masked as tolerance.
+Because the more radical Islamists succeed in spreading fear—whether through psychological intimidation, legal warfare (so-called ‘jihad by court’), or outright terror—the less criticism there is.
+In turn, public discourse cedes space to a creeping submission, masked as tolerance.

-If secular intellectuals like those participating in the Rome conference are not supported by democratic societies, then who will defend our values and delegitimise the radicals who threaten, persecute, exile, imprison, or kill in the name of sharia?
+If secular intellectuals—like those participating in the Rome conference—are not supported by democratic societies, then who will defend our values and delegitimise the radicals who threaten, persecute, exile, imprison, or kill in the name of sharia?
 In my view, the role of these intellectuals is paramount.
 If we do not support them, who will?

 Our failure to do so would, through cowardice, deprive our society of the benefit of their contributions.
 In doing so, we eliminate any counterbalance to the propagandists of bloodshed, the purveyors of hatred, and the extremists who, as a result, continue to dominate the discourse in the Arab-Islamic world.
-The fight against terrorism is inextricably linked to the abolition of blasphemy laws
+The fight against terrorism is inextricably linked to the abolition of blasphemy laws.

 ![](4.pdf)
 <p></p>